CyberFlameGO/svnpython/Doc/reference/compound_stmts.rst

 receiving any excess positional parameters, defaulting to the empty tuple.
 If the form "``**identifier``" is present, it is initialized to a new dictionary receiving any excess keyword arguments, defaulting to a new empty dictionary.
+Parameters after "``*``" or "``*identifier``" are keyword-only parameters and may only be passed used keyword arguments.

+.. index:: pair: function; annotations

+Parameters may have annotations of the form "``: expression``" following the parameter name.
+Any parameter may have an annotation even those of the form ``*identifier`` or ``**identifier``.
+Functions may have "return" annotation of the form "``-> expression``" after the parameter list.
+These annotations can be any valid Python expression and are evaluated when the function definition is executed.
+Annotations may be evaluated in a different order than they appear in the source code.
+The presence of annotations does not change the semantics of a function.
+The annotation values are available as values of a dictionary  keyed by the parameters' names in the :attr:`__annotations__` attribute of the function object.

 .. index:: pair: lambda; form